1949 Alabama Crimson Tide football team: Auburn

 In the second meeting since the renewal of the series, Alabama was upset by Auburn 14–13 at Legion Field.
 After a scoreless first, Auburn took a 7–0 lead in the second quarter when Johnny Wallis intercepted an Ed Salem pass and returned it 19-yards for the touchdown.
 Alabama responded with just seconds remaining in the half with a 13-yard Salem touchdown run to tie the game 7–7 at halftime.
 The Tigers retook the lead early in the fourth on a ten-yard George Davis run.
 The Crimson Tide responded with a three-yard Tom Calvin touchdown run with just under two minutes left in the game.
 However, Salem missed the extra point to give Auburn the 14–13 victory.
-The loss brought Alabama's all-time record against Auburn to 5–8–1.